Pr0gCat/Wonder-lang/doc/langRef/Syntaxs/Readmd.md

 # Syntaxs

-All syntax will be described in nearley's EBNF.
+All syntax will be described in Lark's EBNF.

 ## Program